JSteve0/CodeReviewer/UserGuide.md

 ## Contact and Support
 If you encounter any issues or have any feedback, please reach out via:
 - GitHub Issues: [Submit a bug report](https://github.com/JSteve0/CodeReviewer/issues)

+## Footnotes
+[^1]: Code Review features have not been implemented in this version yet.